How to stop snoring: The definitive, step-by-step guide: signposting, assessment, screening, sleep testing, diagnosis, treatments, follow-up (2019)

 Dental appliances for sleep apnoea / apnea, hold your jaw forwards to aid breathing, while you sleep.
 They are prescription medical devices, for diagnosed obstructive sleep apnoea (OSA) patients.

-If you snore or are worried you may have sleep apnoea (but are not yet diagnosed), then read this first: How to stop snoring: the definitive, step-by-step, Guide (2019).
+If you snore or are worried you may have sleep apnoea (but are not yet diagnosed), then its easy and free to find out, and get signposted to the most appropriate professional to help you.

 - How to get a dental appliance for sleep apnoea?